-Securities provided to the Bank as collateral under repo (both for payment system purposes and open market operations) must be lodged in Austraclear, which is a CS facility overseen by the ASIC and the Bank and subject to the Financial Stability Standards for Securities Settlement Facilities (SSF Standards).
-Close-out netting provisions included in repo contracts with participants provide for the immediate liquidation of collateral in the event of default.
-This right is supported by Part 4 of the Payment Systems and Netting Act.
+Securities provided to the Bank as collateral under repo (both for payment system purposes and open market operations) must be lodged in Austraclear, which is a licensed clearing and settlement (CS) facility overseen by the Australian Securities and Investments Commission (ASIC) and the Bank and subject to the Financial Stability Standards for Securities Settlement Facilities (SSF Standards).
+Closeout netting provisions included in repo contracts with participants provide for the immediate liquidation of collateral in the event of default.
+This right is supported by Part 4 of the PSNA.
 In addition, the Austraclear system is subject to high operational resilience standards and operates in the same time zone as RITS, with highly overlapping operating hours.
 The Bank would therefore expect to have prompt access to the securities it holds as collateral.

-The Bank does not hold the collateral it receives in providing liquidity to RITS participants with custodian banks, or with entities in other time zones or legal jurisdictions.
+The Bank does not hold the collateral it receives in providing liquidity to RITS participants at custodian banks, or with entities in other time zones or legal jurisdictions.
 The Bank accepts only securities collateral under repo and does not re-use collateral received.
 The Bank therefore does not face investment risks.

-Based on this information, Payments Policy Department's assessment is that RITS has observed the requirements of Principle 16 during the 2014 Assessment period.
+Based on this information, Payments Policy Department's assessment is that RITS has observed the requirements of Principle 16 during the 2015 Assessment period.
 Custody and investment risks in RITS are described in further detail under the following Key Considerations.

-Note: Paragraph 1.23 of the Principles acknowledges that 'central banks may have separate public policy objectives and responsibilities for monetary and liquidity policies that take precedence'.
-Accordingly, it is the Bank's view that nothing in this Principle should constrain the Bank's investment strategy (including that for reserve management) or impose requirements regarding the disclosure of that strategy.
+Note: Consistent with the CPMI-IOSCO guidance on the Application of the Principles to Central Bank FMIs, this Principle should not constrain the Bank's policies on investment strategy (including that for reserve management) or impose requirements regarding the disclosure of that strategy.